-- Flexible Asset Types – Each IT Glue account can have one or more flexible asset types, similar to worksheets in a spreadsheet.
-Flexible asset types are used to hold one particular type of documentation.
-For example, LAN can be one flexible asset type, Backup another, and Email yet another.
+Each IT Glue account can have one or more Flexible Asset types - similar to worksheets in a spreadsheet.
+Flexible Asset Types are used to house one particular type of documentation.
+See some examples of different Flexible Asset types in the screenshot below:

 There are many ways to document your data depending on the context, the size of your team and client base, the maturity of your processes, and the ROI of the specific data.
-You can always contact us for advice.
-Another great place to ask flexible asset questions is our community.
+Remember, you can always contact us for advice.
+Another great place to ask questions about Flexible Assets is within our community.